avekceeb/nfsverificator/readme.md

 - coverage (or at least nfsstat)
 - config entries for refer option
 - trace: print crc32 for fh
+- trace: print Ops in compound as in Wireshark:
+    PUTFH | OPEN | etc
 - wipe out inUnion from spew::dump